 We have entered into employment agreements with our executive officers.
-For more information regarding these agreements and our advisory services agreement with Mr. Friedman, see "Executive Compensation-Employment and Other Agreements."
+For more information regarding these agreements, see "Executive Compensation-Employment and Other Agreements."

 Equity Grants

 We have made certain equity grants to members of our senior management and certain members of our board of directors.
 For more information regarding these grants, see "Executive Compensation-Compensation Tables."